 Because geoeconomics requires leveraging, curtailing or blocking the actions of profitoriented commercial enterprises to increase state power vis-a-vis geopolitical rivals, it places corporations in a role for which they are unaccustomed and organizationally not well suited.
-As a result, the era of geoeconomics portends significant changes in the corporate governance environment, including the external rules and policies that shape relations among stakeholders, and affect mergers and acquisitions, financing options, etc. Particularly if investors begin to price in the effects of geoeconomics on individual firms in earnest, it will also affect the internal "operating system" for decision-making and compliance on which corporations run.
+As a result, the era of geoeconomics portends significant changes in the corporate governance environment, including the external rules and policies that shape relations among stakeholders, and affect mergers and acquisitions, financing options, etc. Particularly if investors begin to price in the effects of geoeconomics on individual firms in earnest,5 it will also affect the internal "operating system" for decision-making and compliance on which corporations run.
 From board composition and skills to risk analysis, and from compliance to securities listings and information disclosure, the corporate governance environment is being impacted by geopolitical rivalry and the efforts of national governments to contend with, and to influence, the shifting dynamics of the global order.

 Corporate governance scholarship has yet to engage deeply with the era of geoeconomics.
 Turn of the century debates on comparative corporate governance and the regulation of capital markets reflected the buoyant spirit of Pax Americana.
 With relatively minor exceptions, every big theme in this literature in the 1990s to early 2000s was premised on the permanent existence of open, global markets for capital, harmonizing tendencies across national corporate and securities laws, and the "ideological hegemony" of shareholder wealth maximizing governance, unfettered by national security concerns or geopolitical rivalries.
-Today, globalization has been replaced by "weaponized interdependence," but corporate governance scholarship has not grappled with the implications of this major development.
+Today, globalization has been replaced by "weaponized interdependence," but corporate governance scholarship has yet to grapple deeply with the implications of this major development.7

-In this article, I explore the potential implications of geoeconomics for corporate governance, with a focus on U.S. corporations.
-As the era of geoeconomics is in its early stages and data on how corporations are adapting to being "on the front lines" of geopolitical rivalry is still very limited, the steps in this exploration are tentative, and the data I present are probative, not definitive.
-My objective is to introduce geoeconomics to the field of corporate governance, and to provide a framework for future research and data collection efforts.
+In this article, I explore the potential implications of geoeconomics for corporate governance, with a focus on U.S. corporations.8 The era of geoeconomics is in its early stages and data on how corporations are adapting to being "on the front lines" of geopolitical rivalry is still